-Orforglipron (LY3502970, Eli Lilly) is a novel oral non-peptide GLP1R agonist.
+REIMAGINE 5 (NCT06534411) is investigating how much CagriSema (1.0 mg Once Weekly) lowers plasma glucose and body weight compared to Tirzepatide (5 mg Once Weekly) in patients with T2DM treated with Metformin, SGLT2 inhibitor or both.
+Study completion is expected in August 2026.Orforglipron (LY3502970, Eli Lilly) is a novel oral non-peptide GLP1R agonist.
 It is being studied for the treatment of T2DM with or without obesity.
 A phase 3 study (NCT05872620, ATTAIN-2) is now investigating the safety and efficacy of once-daily oral Orforglipron compared with placebo on body weight in adult participants with obesity or overweight and T2DM.
-Study completion is expected in June 2025.
-A further phase 3 trial (NCT05803421, ACHIEVE-4) is ongoing to determine the safety and efficacy of once-daily oral Orforglipron compared with Insulin glargine in participants with T2DM and obesity or overweight at increased cardiovascular risk.
-Study completion is expected in December 2025.
+Study completion is expected in August 2025.
+A further phase 3 trial (NCT05803421, ACHIEVE-4) is ongoing to determine the safety and efficacy of once-daily oral Orforglipre in participants with T2DM and obesity or overweight at increased cardiovascular risk.
+Study completion is expected in January 2026.

-Retatrutide (LY3437943) (Eli Lilly) is a triple GLP1R/GIPR/GCR agonist which is currently tested in a phase 3 trial (NCT05929079) in patients with T2DM who have obesity or overweight (TRIUMPH-2).
-Study completion expected in May 2026.
+Retatrutide (LY3437943) (Eli Lilly) is a triple GLP1R/GIPR/GCR agonist which is currently tested in a phase 3 trial (NCT05929079) in patients with T2DM who have obesity or overweight including a subset of participants who have obstructive sleep apnea (TRIUMPH-2).
+Study completion is expected in May 2026.

 Survodutide (BI 456906) (Boehringer Ingelheim) is a dual GLP1R/GCGR agonist which is being developed for obesity (with or without T2DM) and NASH.
-Based on positive phase 2 study results in people with overweight or obesity (NCT04667377), Survodutide is currently studied for body weight reduction in patients with overweight or obesity who also have T2DM (NCT06066528; SYNCHRONIZETM-2).
-Study completion is expected in January 2026.
+Based on positive phase 2 study results in people with overweight or obesity (NCT04667377), Survodutide is currently studied for body weight reduction in patients with overweight or obesity who also have T2DM (NCT06066528; SYNCHRONIZE[TM]-2).
+Study completion is expected in April 2026.